 Wesleyan has over 85 living, retired faculty members.
 The idea emerged at one of the discussions of the Wasch Center Advisory Board in 2010 to begin a program of systematic interviews of individuals in this body about their Wesleyan careers.
 With the collaboration of Anne Greene, Suzy Taraba, and Sean McCann, we established a program in which five students conducted extensive interviews with five retired faculty members in the 2011-2012 year.
 These interviews were recorded and transcribed, and will be a permanent part of the Wesleyan Archives, as well as being available online through WesScholar.
 Interviews were not conducted during the 2012-2013 year due to time limitations of the above-mentioned leaders of this effort.
-We were fortunate to employ Nancy Smith, former editor of the Wesleyan alumni magazine, to continue with the interviews and transcriptions.
-Nancy has completed five interviews during the spring semester.
+We were fortunate to employ Nancy Smith, former editor of the Wesleyan alumni magazine, to continue with the interviews and transcriptions last year.
+Nancy has completed five interviews this year.
+Further, the assistance of Heather Zavod, a free-lance author, has been solicited.
+Heather has edited the interview of Bill Firshein that was conducted by students and never edited, and is also conducting new interviews.
 Funding was made possible by a donation from the Library, the Friends of the Library, and a surplus in the WILL budget.
-We anticipate moving forward with additional interviews in the fall.
+We anticipate a continuation of this project in the next year.